dgiovanis/dgiovanis.github.io/_pages/research.md

 permalink: /research/
 ---

+In a nutsell, I develop computational methods for uncertainty quantification and machine learning for a wide range of applications.
+My research is strongly multidisciplinary and lies in the intersection of applied mathematics, data science, physics-based modeling and engineering.

 Uncertainty plays an outsized role in our understanding of structures and materials, especially in extreme environments, but it can also have a life changing impact -- for example, natural hazards can affect a community, a city, and can often impact an entire country.
 Therefore, reducing uncertainty in the modeling of physical or structural systems is critical if we want to inform decision-making and enable engineering to move away from empirical <i>ad hoc</i> approaches into strategies that are based on scientifically grounded analyses.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/UQ.png"/>